 As an English major, I have joined the clubs of I-have-read-too-many-Shakespeare-plays-to-count and when-can-I-stop-reading-Hamlet-even-though-it's-my-favorite.
 It seems that I can't spend a semester without Shakespeare.
 But one of my professors, who is also an English advisor, discussed making Shakespeare not a requirement with my senior class.
 Both sides explained their opinions.
 Some students felt Shakespeared out and some … Continue reading Getting rid of Shakespeare

 At an English Major panel, I got advice for success in life-after-graduation.
 It was a cozy room, stuffed with English nerds.
-Afterwards, I got to talk with a professional author.
+Afterwards, I talked with a professional author.
 One of the first sentences she said was, "I don't agree with what she said during the panel."
 She pointed towards a CEO in the publishing field. … Continue reading Difference in success

-Sometimes I wonder if my taste in literature discredits me for an English major and/or a writer.
+Sometimes I wonder if my taste in literature discredits me for being an English major and/or writer.
 The more I dive into the writing world, the more I realize I don't fit in some areas.
 I love writing and editing.
 I can discuss creative work for days.
-However, I don't like old literature too much. … Continue reading What could discredit me
+But I don't like older literature too much. … Continue reading What could discredit me

-To be a great writer, someone has to get upset with the writer’s work.
+To be a great writer, someone has to get upset with your work.
 Sounds crazy, doesn’t it?
 But it’s true.
-Many famous writers, including J. K. Rowling, Ernest Hemingway, and John Green, all have been successful in their careers.
-But they also made some reviewers angry.
+All famous writers, including J. K. Rowling, Ernest Hemingway, and John Green, have made some reviewers angry before.
 One well-known author, Rudyard Kipling, had a review say: “...you just don’t know how to use the … Continue reading Healthy reminder: